near/docs/docs/local-setup/local-dev-testnet.md

 near create_account <yourcontractname> --masterAccount=<login> --initialBalance <initalbalance>
 ```

-#### masterAccount : specifies which account's key should be used to deploy the contract.
+**masterAccount** : specifies which account's key should be used to deploy the contract.
 This is the account ID you specified when you created your wallet.
-#### initialBalance : specifies how much to seed the contract balance with.
+**initialBalance** : specifies how much to seed the contract balance with.
 The current default on TestNet is 10 NEAR.

+Tip: You can provide 1 NEAR as <initalbalance>

 You should see the success message: